fireundubh/playwithfire/fallout4/mods/auto-loot/architecture.md

 ![How to Create a New Filter](https://i.imgur.com/G6XGGPA.png)

 There is much, much more to creating a new filter than shown in the chart.
 For example, each terminal has a sequence of menu items, each global variable has a default value, and every other record has a number of properties mostly related to filter customization settings.
 In addition, almost every terminal has a script fragment, which is generated automatically by an xEdit script framework engineered specifically for Auto Loot.
 In fact, there are 20-30 xEdit scripts that are regularly used to update Auto Loot and add new features.

+### How do I add support for other mods?

+By default, Auto Loot supports only items in the base game, Automatron, Far Harbor, and Nuka World.
+Support for items unique to other mods can be added to the relevant filter formlists.
+These formlists are merely categorized collections of forms, sorted by reference count in descending order.